The INSIDER project

 The expected outcome of the project is to enable, at the required level of precision, a representation of the radiological status of facilities or components, which will allow to make the proper decisions concerning different D&D scenario options.

-Coordinated by Danièle Roudil, President of the commission for the establishment of analytical method at the Nuclear Energy Division of the CEA (Marcoule site), INSIDER involves all types of expertise, from PhD students to engineers and technicians for a duration of 4 years.
+Coordinated by Danièle Roudil, President of the Commission for the Establishment of Analytical Methods (CETAMA), at the French Alternative Energies and Atomic Energy Commission (CEA), in Marcoule (Gard, France), INSIDER involves all types of expertise, from PhD students to engineers and technicians for a duration of 4 years.
 The INSIDER consortium includes 18 partners from 10 European countries: 11 research centres, 4 SME’s, two nuclear operators, and one services and engineering company.